 In line with the School's fundraising priorities, the Development team devoted significant time to securing funding for the School's core costs.
-We wish to recognise the particularly significant contributions of Mr Lionel Blackman, Lord and Lady Blackwell, the Behrens Foundation, the S E Franklin Charity No3 and Oak Foundation, as well as the members of the Menuhin Circle.
+We wish to recognise the particularly significant contributions of Mr Lionel Blackman, Lord and Lady Blackwell, The Skyrme Hart Trust the S E Franklin Charity, Fresh Leaf Charitable Trust, The Weinstock Fund, The Oak Foundation, Cosman Keller Charitable Trust, as well as the members of the Menuhin Circle.